MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driversecurity/driver-security-checklist.md

 In addition to the possible vulnerabilities covered here, this article provides additional information about enhancing the security of kernel mode driver code: [Creating Reliable Kernel-Mode Drivers](https://msdn.microsoft.com/library/windows/hardware/ff542904).

-For additional information about C and C++ secure coding, see [Secure coding resources](#securecodingresources) and the end of this article.
+For additional information about C and C++ secure coding, see [Secure coding resources](#securecodingresources) at the end of this article.